fairtracks/omnipy/README.md

     * _Details:_
       * If there are embedded objects from other tables:
         * ENCODE update:
-          * By using the `frame=object` parameter, we will not get any embedded objects from the APIs.
+          * By using the `frame=object` parameter, we will not get any embedded objects from the APIs for the main tables.
+There is, however, some "auditing" fields that contain JSON objects.
+We can ignore these in the first iteration.
         * If the original table of the embedded objects can be retrieved directly from an API, replace such embedded objects with unique identifiers to the object in another table (maintaining a reference to the name of the table, if needed)
           * Record the reference metadata `(table_from, attr_from) -> (table_to, attr_to)` for joins:
             * Example: `(table: "experiment", column: "replicates") -> (table: "replicate", column: "@id")`